bkuhn/talks/LFCS-2013/collab-comply.markdown

 # Compliance: Service to Developers

-+ &hellip; but also &hellip; my day job isExecutive Director of Software Freedom Conservancy.
++ &hellip; but also &hellip; my day job is Executive Director of Software Freedom Conservancy.

 + Conservancy gives a <a href="http://sfconservancy.org/members/services/">wide range of services</a> to projects.